jeremykpark/rawr_agent/README.md

 ## 🌋 Contributing / Issues

 It’s a public repo—PRs & issues are welcome!
-Let’s make this starter template an **even bigger dinosaur**.
+Let’s make this starter template an **even louder RAWR**.

 > “Ah, now eventually you do plan to have dinosaurs on your, on your dinosaur tour, right?
 Hello?” — **Dr. Ian Malcolm**